Big U.S. companies stay on White House panel despite climate jolt

 Tesla Inc Chief Executive Officer Elon Musk and Walt Disney Co CEO Robert Iger reacted by leaving White House advisory councils after Trump's move.

-"Climate change is real.
-Leaving Paris is not good for America or the world," Musk said in a Twitter post on Thursday.
-He is a member of the business advisory group, known as the President’s Strategic and Policy Forum.
-He also belongs to Trump's manufacturing jobs council.

-However, a spokesman for Wal-Mart Stores Inc, the largest U.S. retailer, said on Friday that Chief Executive Doug McMillon would remain on the business council.
+A spokesman for Wal-Mart Stores Inc, the largest U.S. retailer, said on Friday that Chief Executive Doug McMillon will remain on the business council.

 McMillon said in a Facebook post late on Thursday he was "disappointed in today's news about the Paris Agreement.
 We think it's important for countries to work together to reduce greenhouse gas emissions."